-Raises: Everyone wants them, but they are not always easy to get and they are rarely big enough.
+Everyone wants job raises, but they are not always easy to get and they are rarely big enough.
 For most employees, raises are awarded on a pre-determined schedule.
 Asking for a raise outside of this schedule can be the toughest conversation an employee has at work.
-Some companies have strict policies and guidelines that determine raises.
-Others make decisions when the need arises.
+Some companies have strict policies and guidelines that determine raises, while others make decisions when the need arises.

 The most common reason for a pay raise is to reward an employee for job performance and longevity in a job.
 Raises also serve as an important incentive to stay with a company.
 If the only way to make more money is to change jobs, people are likely to quit to earn more in a new position.
 This is common for hourly employees in high-turnover industries.

 Raises can also be awarded to acknowledge that a new employee has met minimum standards or completed an introductory period.